-- 20.1 "Whistleblowing" is the term used to describe the reporting of malpractice within a company by an Employee of that company.
+- 21.1 "Whistleblowing" is the term used to describe the reporting of malpractice within a company by an Employee of that company.
 CTSE takes internal malpractice very seriously.
-Employees, Authorised Users, Issuers and Clients are encouraged to report any malpractice they encounter. - 20.2 Malpractice for purposes of this Policy includes (but is not confined to): - 20.2.1 a breach or contravention of the FMA, a FSCA regulation, the Exchange Licence, this Policy or similar transgressions; - 20.2.2 a criminal offence or failure to otherwise comply with a legal obligation other than those of a petty or purely administrative nature; - 20.2.3 a miscarriage of justice; - 20.2.4 putting the health or safety of an individual in danger; - 20.2.5 damage to the environment; and - 20.2.6 deliberately concealing any of the above actions. - 20.3 A qualifying disclosure is one which, in the reasonable belief of the person, suggests that malpractice has been, is being, or is likely to be committed. - 20.4 If an Employee, Authorised User, Issuer or Client makes a qualifying disclosure, the Employee, Authorised User, Issuer or Client can be assured that their confidentiality will be respected, and they will be treated fairly and taken seriously.
-The Employee, Authorised User, Issuer or Client will be supported in their actions and protected from reprisals to the full extent possible by CTSE. - 20.5 Whistleblowing Procedure - 20.5.1 The purpose of the facility is to enable Employees, Authorised Users, Issuers or Clients or the public to report any unethical behaviour, fraud, and theft relating to CTSE, Issuers, Authorised Users or breach of the FMA by Clients.
+Employees, Authorised Users, Issuers and Clients are encouraged to report any malpractice they encounter. - 21.2 Malpractice for purposes of this Policy includes (but is not confined to): - 21.2.1 a breach or contravention of the FMA, a FSCA regulation, the Exchange Licence, this Policy or similar transgressions; - 21.2.2 a criminal offence or failure to otherwise comply with a legal obligation other than those of a petty or purely administrative nature; - 21.2.3 a miscarriage of justice; - 21.2.4 putting the health or safety of an individual in danger; - 21.2.5 damage to the environment; and - 21.2.6 deliberately concealing any of the above actions. - 21.3 A qualifying disclosure is one which, in the reasonable belief of the person, suggests that malpractice has been, is being, or is likely to be committed. - 21.4 If an Employee, Authorised User, Issuer or Client makes a qualifying disclosure, the Employee, Authorised User, Issuer or Client can be assured that their confidentiality will be respected, and they will be treated fairly and taken seriously.
+The Employee, Authorised User, Issuer or Client will be supported in their actions and protected from reprisals to the full extent possible by CTSE.

+21.5 Whistleblowing Procedure

+- 21.5.1 The purpose of the facility is to enable Employees, Authorised Users, Issuers or Clients or the public to report any unethical behaviour, fraud, and theft relating to CTSE, Issuers, Authorised Users or breach of the FMA by Clients.
 It is not a complaints line and it is not a platform which can be used to slander fellow Employees.
 Differences of opinion should still be openly discussed with the relevant Senior Manager and/or Executive Committee.
-This facility should only be used should an Employee, Authorised User, Issuer or Client feel that their safety would be compromised and/or they could be victimized, and the Employee, Authorised User, Issuer or Client feel comfortable discussing the issue with anyone else in CTSE. - 20.5.2 The email address Tip-Offs@CTSE.co.za has been created for the reporting of any incidents.
-Information will come through to the CEO, Head of IRD and the Chairperson of the Audit Committee who will examine the merits of the case and put forth recommendations for a formal investigation and/or action. - 20.5.3 Should the tip off or information involve the Chairperson of the Audit Committee, the person reporting the incident should email the Head of IRD who will review the merits of the incident and take a decision as to further action required.

-20.5.4 The main concern of all stakeholders is whether they will be identified and as a CTSE Conflict of Interest Policy Page 25 of 27 result be victimized or prejudiced in any way.
-To address this, the following options are suggested:
+This facility should only be used should an Employee, Authorised User, Issuer or Client feel that their safety would be compromised and/or they could be victimized, and the Employee, Authorised User, Issuer or Client does not feel comfortable discussing the issue with anyone else in CTSE. - 21.5.2 The email address Tip-Offs@ctexchange.co.za has been created for the reporting of any incidents.
+Information will come through to the CEO, Compliance Officer and the Chairperson of the Audit Committee who will examine the merits of the case and put forth recommendations for a formal investigation and/or action. - 21.5.3 Should the tip off or information involve the Chairperson of the Audit Committee, the person reporting the incident should email the tipoff to the Compliance Officer who will review the merits of the incident and take a decision as to further action required. - 21.5.4 The main concern of all stakeholders is whether they will be identified and as a result be victimized or prejudiced in any way.
+To address this, the following options are suggested: - 21.5.4.1 send an email from an external public site such as an internet café or from an email address which the Employee, Authorised User, Issuer or Client feels comfortable to: Tip-Offs@ctexchange.co.za; alternatively

-- 20.5.4.1 send an email from an external public site such as an internet café or from an email address which the Employee, Authorised User, Issuer or Client feels comfortable to: Tip-Offs@CTSE.co.za; alternatively - 20.5.4.2 send a letter via the postal system to CTSE's registered address.
+21.5.4.2 send a letter via the postal system to CTSE's registered address.